Ferdinando Lanza

-Ferdinando Lanza was a Two Sicilian Lieutenant General who participated in Garibaldi's Expedition of the Thousand.
-During the conflict, Lanza was stationed at Palermo but surrendered after the end of the siege on May 30, 1861.
+Ferdinando Lanza was a lieutenant-general who fought against Garibaldi's Expedition of the Thousand.
+During the conflict, Lanza was stationed at Palermo but surrendered after the siege on May 30, 1860.

 Early military career

 Coming from the Cavalry, Lanza was promoted to general in 1848.
 His first major military action was on May 9, 1849, led him to fight against the troops of Giuseppe Garibaldi in front of Palestrina during the creation of the Roman Republic.
 He had brought the 7,000 men of the French division of Charles Oudinot, whose 20th battalion of the line had been overwhelmed on April 30, 1849, in a bayonet attack by the Garibaldini in the operations that led to the captures of Villa Pamphili and Villa Corsini and the Bourbon soldiers to defend the fate of the Papacy.
 Lanza then participated in the Bourbon reconquest expedition of the Kingdom of Sicily after the Sicilian revolution of 1848 under the orders of Carlo Filangieri.